NowakArtur97/Global-Terrorism-API/README.md

 ```

 The password must meet the following requirements:
-- Must be 7 or more characters in length
+- Must be between 7 and 20 characters long
 - Must contain 1 or more uppercase characters
 - Must contain 1 or more lowercase characters
 - Must contain 1 or more digit characters
 - Must contain 1 or more special characters
 - Passwords must match
 - Mustn't contain the username
+- Mustn't contain spaces
+- Mustn't contain a repetitive string of characters longer than 2 characters
 - Mustn't be on the list of popular passwords

 Then generate JWT.
 The token can be generated using a username or email address.
 Password is required.